How to Play Omaha Poker Like an Expert

 Table position in Omaha Poker

-Your position at the table greatly impacts your strategy in Omaha.
+Poker positions greatly impact your strategy in Omaha.
 Players who act later in the betting rounds have an advantage, as they get to see what others do before making their move.

 The first to act (early position) must bet without much information, while the last to act (late position) can make more informed decisions based on previous actions.
 The betting sequence moves clockwise, starting with the player to the left of the dealer.